Editor’s Note: This restaurant is temporarily closed.

-Txikito serves Spanish food from the Basque region of the country, so it's a bit different and more interesting than the nine other Spanish joints in this neighborhood.
-It's a quaint, fun spot with ample bar and dining room seating.
-The people are friendly, the wine list is interesting, and it's always lively.
+Txikito serves Spanish food from the Basque region of the country, so it’s a bit different than the other Spanish joints in this neighborhood.
+It’s a quaint, fun spot with ample bar and dining room seating.
+The people are friendly, the wine list is interesting, and it’s always lively.
 However, things can get expensive, fast.
-You wouldn't necessarily notice from the prices listed on the menu, but once you get eight plates deep into your meal, plus a bottle of wine, you're gonna be laying down some dough.
-The menu, by nature, can also be very hit-and-miss.
-I guess how much you'll like it depends on how much you typically expect to spend on a meal like this and how well you order.
+The menu, by nature, can also be very hit-and-miss, and how much you’ll like it depends on how much you typically expect to spend on a meal like this and how well you order.
 You can certainly find cheaper Spanish food in the area, probably even within a few blocks of here.

 These are little mushroom and shrimp grilled cheese sandwiches.
 You used to make those when you were a kid, right?
 Thought so.
 Order these.

-There's a Spanish name for these on the menu but you have absolutely no chance of pronouncing it correctly, so just order the squid ribbons.
-They sit in a sweet onion and pine nut puree, and they are both a little bit weird and a lot delicious.
-A must order.
+These sit in a sweet onion and pine nut puree, and they are both are a little different and a lot delicious.
+A must-order.

 We’re always down with a lamb meatball, and these are no exception.
 Tasty and lamb-y.

 Pack ’em up, take ’em home, eat ’em at work the next day.
 Await inevitable promotion to CEO.